appcraftconsulting/besocial_technical_test/README.md

 - Replacing current broken drag gestures by tabview or `ScrollView` + `SrollViewBehavior` to add paging effect
 - Add tap gesture to both edges of the story view to navigate between story pages.
 ### Mark as Seen feature
-I've chosen the quickest way to implement mark as seen feature using UserDefaults, but after thinking about it, I'm pretty sure it should also be done with BeSocial API so the author can see the list of users who have seen the story.
+I've chosen the quickest way to implement "Mark as Seen" feature using `UserDefaults`, but after thinking about it, I'm pretty sure it should also be done with _BeSocial API_ so the author can see the list of users who have seen the story.
 ### Other
 - Use smart async image framework instead of native `AsyncImage` component (eg: [Nuke](https://github.com/kean/Nuke))
 - Add Haptics Feedback while navigating through stories.

-> [!NOTE]
+- Improve accessibility by adding custom labels & groups
-> I'll continue to work on the project tonight on [this branch](https://github.com/appcraftconsulting/besocial_technical_test.git)!
+- Add button and interactive gesture to close stories